yrjarv/.dotfiles/README.md

   contributors (if the email addresses are different, they are separated) alongside the number of commits they have made.

+Additionally, all commits are should automatically get signed.

 ### `ssh`

 My `.ssh/config` file probably isn't very useful for anyone else, except maybe